 Q. What types of activities are prohibited under the IRS Code?

+A. Churches that accept tax-exempt status may not endorse or oppose candidates.
 In addition, churches may not contribute money to candidates, solicit contributions on their behalf or donate to candidates’ political action committees.
 Churches may not set up their own PACs.

 Q. What constitutes an endorsement or opposition to a candidate?

-A. Prohibited activities may include letters of endorsement or opposition printed on church letterhead, church-sponsored distribution of campaign literature, pastors advising congregants to vote for or against candidates from the pulpit, the display of campaign signs on church property and other activities that could be construed as endorsing or opposing a candidate.
+A. Prohibited activities may include letters of endorsement or opposition printed on church letterhead, church-sponsored distribution of campaign literature, pastors advising congregants to vote for or against candidates from the pulpit, the display of campaign signs on church property, and other activities that could be construed as endorsing or opposing a candidate.

 Q. Does the IRS really enforce this law?